dragoman999/Level-1.2/README.md

 - The app should be pushed to Github and a pull request should be created.
 You can check how to push your code to Github in section [2.1.2 Add Changes](https://github.com/Programming-Club-IAU/git-and-github#212-add-changes).
 - The pull request title should be in the following format: `<your-name> - <project-name>`.
 You can check how to make a pull request in section [2.1.5.
 Create a pull request](ttps://github.com/Programming-Club-IAU/git-and-github#215-create-a-pull-request).
 - The pull request description should contain the following:
-  - A description of the changes made..
+  - A description of your project.
   - A screenshot of the app.